-Easy To Use
+Easy To Use . . .

-- Connect the Car Reader to the vehicle's test connector. - Turn the ignition key "On."
-DO NOT start the engine. - The Car Reader will automatically link to the vehicle's computer.
+- Connect the Code Reader to the vehicle's test connector. - Turn the ignition key "On." - DO NOT start the engine. - Code Reader turns "On" and links automatically.

-Easy To View
+Easy To View . . . .

-- The Car Reader retrieves stored codes and displays I/M Readiness status. - Codes are displayed on the Car Reader's LCD display screen; System Status is displayed by LED indicators.
+- The Code Reader retrieves stored codes, Freeze Frame Data and I/M Readiness status. - Codes, I/M Readiness status and Freeze Frame data are displayed on the Code Reader's LCD display.
+System status is indicated by LED indicators.

-Easy To Define
+Easy To Define . . .